fly-apps/puppeteer-js-renderer/README.md

 ## Quick Try

 A typical youtube page will add views count on it only when the javascript on that page executes.
 These are the types of use cases where js-renderer-fly comes in very handy.
 Js-renderer-fly will execute the javascript on the youtube page and after that pull out the views and the title of the video value can be scraped.
-As an example, you can run the following command to see the views of "Despacito" apparently the most viewed youtube video:
+As an example, you can run the following command to see the views of "Despacito" apparently the most viewed youtube video, if you have node installed locally:

 ```
-node yt-views.js
+git clone git@github.com:geshan/js-renderer-fly.git && cd js-renderer-fly && npm install && node yt-views.js
 ```

 If you want to try any other video just pass the youtube video URL as a param to the script like below: